SwissDataScienceCenter/renku-admin-docs/README.md

 * Deploy `rancher/2.0` per its installation instructions, on your `master` node
    * single node install is fine for now.
    * familiarize yourself with the rancher interface
-* Add k8s cluster via `rancher`, tune `sasl` values and use for network `weave`
+* Add k8s cluster via `rancher`, tune `sans` values and use for network `weave`
    * Save in git repo your rancher yaml file, like in: `20181126-k8s-site-XYZ-prod-rancher-config.yaml`
-   * Spin up sufficient number of worker nodes for your cluster.
+   * Spin up a sufficient number of worker nodes for your cluster, via rancher.
 * Make sure you download the k8s config file and save it as the `admin.conf` in your git repo.
    * T.B.D: Edit `admin.conf` to use the master node floating IP in place of something like `server: https://192.168.20.7:6443`.
 * `kubectl get nodes` should return the list of nodes ; Do NOT proceed until this is working fine.